NervanaSystems/ngraph/doc/sphinx/source/install.rst

 The CMake procedure installs ``ngraph_dist`` to the installing user's ``$HOME`` directory as the default location.
 See the :file:`CMakeLists.txt` file for details about how to change or customize the install location.

+The process documented here will work on Ubuntu 16.04 (LTS)

 #.
 (Optional) Create something like ``/opt/libraries`` and (with sudo),
    give ownership of that directory to your user.
 Creating such a placeholder